openhab/openhab-docs/developers/utils/tools.md

 ## Expiring and asynchronously reloading cache

 If we refreshed a value of the internal state in a `ThingHandler` just recently, we can return it immediately via the usual `updateState(channel, state)` method in response to a "RefreshType" command.
-If the state is too old, we need to fetch it first and this may involve network calls, interprocess operations or anything else that will would block for a considerable amout of time.
+If the state is too old, we need to fetch it first and this may involve network calls, interprocess operations or anything else that will would block for a considerable amount of time.

 A common usage case of the `ExpiringCacheAsync` cache type is in a `ThingHandler` to encapsulate one value of an internal state and attach an expire time on that value.